-We have invited you to take part because you have had surgery for your brain tumour.
+We have invited you to take part because your child has had surgery for a brain tumour.
 Your experiences are really important.
-We want to know what was important to you after your operation, and what impact it has had on your life.
+We want to know what was important to you and your child after their operation, and what impact it has had on their and your family's life.

-We have made a list of possible unwanted outcomes or unexpected effects of surgery.
+We have made a list of possible unwanted outcomes of surgery.
 We would like you to look at these and tell us which ones are the most important.
-The most important unwanted outcomes are the ones that future research will always report.
+The most important outcomes are the ones that future research will always report.